jeremyschulman/netcfgbu/docs/usage-vcs.md

-# Using VCS Github Subcommands
+# Using VCS Git Subcommands

-When you are using Github to store your configuration files you can use the `netcfgbu vcs` subcommands.
-Before using these commands ensure you have setup your configuration file as described [here](config-vcs-github.md).
+When you are using a Git Version Control System to store your configuration files you can use the `netcfgbu vcs` subcommands.
+Before using these commands ensure you have setup your configuration file as described [here](config-vcs-git.md).

-Each of the vcs subcommands support the `--name` option if your configuration file contains more than one `[[github]]` section.
+Each of the vcs subcommands support the `--name` option if your configuration file contains more than one `[[git]]` section.

 ## Preparing Your Configs Directory

-As a one-time initial step you will need to run the `prepare` subcommand so that the directory used for config backups (`configs_dir`) is initialized for use with Github.
+As a one-time initial step you will need to run the `prepare` subcommand so that the directory used for config backups (`configs_dir`) is initialized for use with your chosen platform.

-This command will run the necessary command to initialize the directory for git usage and fetch the current github repository files.
+This command will run the necessary command to initialize the directory for git usage and fetch the current git repository files.

 ```shell script
 $ netcfgbu vcs prepare
 ```

-If you have more than one `[[github]]` configuraiton section defined, you can use the `--name` option.
+If you have more than one `[[git]]` configuraiton section defined, you can use the `--name` option.

 For example, if you have a configuraiton with `name = "firewalls"` defined you